padirectfile Help - Filing Instructions

 Line 23.
 Pension and profit-sharing plans for employees.
 Only deduct those expenses directly related to pension and profit-sharing plans for employees.
 You may not deduct any pension or profit-sharing expenses for your own personal retirement benefits.

 Line 25.
 Rent on business property.
 Only deduct those expenditures that you incur in the operation of your business or profession.

 Line 27.
 Subcontractor fees.

 Deduct subcontractor fees that were not included in your calculation of cost of

 labor from Line 3 of Schedule C-1.
 Also include any fees paid to payees not

 included as employees to whom regular wages were paid.

 Line 29.
 Taxes.
 Deduct tax expenses other than taxes based on income.
 You may not deduct taxes based on net income, federal income taxes, or the one-half of the self-employment taxes that the IRS allows.
 Do not deduct taxes paid to other states or foreign countries based on income.
 You may not deduct estate, inheritance, legacy, succession, or gift taxes.
 Assessments for betterments and improvements are not allowed.
 Business privilege taxes and/or gross receipts taxes are acceptable deductions.

 Line 31.
 Travel and entertainment.
 PA law does not follow federal law.
-Deduct 100 percent of your allowable travel and entertainment expenses.
-You may never deduct the personal portion (whether for yourself, your spouse, your dependents, or any other person) of your travel and entertainment expenses.
+Deduct 100 percent of your actual travel and entertainment expenses.
+You may never deduct the personal portion of your travel and entertainment expenses, whether for yourself, your spouse, your dependents or any other person.
+You must calculate your expenses using actual expense amounts.
+You may not use federal per-diem rates when determining your Pennsylvania expenses.

 Line 32.
 Utilities.